MLB Rookie of the Year Odds 2026: AL & NL Favorites, Predictions

 The Blue Jays sent Yesavage to the mound six times, including five starts, on their way to pushing the Los Angeles Dodgers to Game 7 of the World Series.
 Yesavage kept his composure throughout October, posting a 3.58 ERA with 39 strikeouts in 27 2/3 innings.
 Thanks to a filthy splitter, Yesavage can pile up the strikeouts over the course of a full season.

 Although it’s easy to get excited about Yesavage’s stuff, the 2025 ROY race highlighted how much of an advantage hitters have over pitchers when competing for the same trophy.
-Batters are playing daily, giving them more chances to record the necessary counting stats to win this award.
+Batters are playing daily, giving them more opportunities to record the counting stats needed to win this award.

-The Athletics had two different hitters who found themselves at the top of this race throughout the 2025 campaign.
-Shortstop Jacob Wilson spent much of the summer as the betting favorite before relinquishing that title to Kurtz.
+The Athletics had two different hitters who led this race throughout the 2025 campaign.
+Shortstop Jacob Wilson spent much of the summer as the betting favorite before relinquishing that title to Kurtz, who began with a +8000 value in this market last offseason.

 Wilson finished second with 23 second-place votes.